uherting/RaspbianPrep4Inst/README.md

 5) Writing the image to the SD card: write_raspbian.sh <image filename> <SD card device>
    This script writes the an image file to the SD card.
 The parameters are optional.

+   Please bear in mind that none of the partitions should be mounted for any reason before executing this script.
+You may have to unmount the partitions manually.

    This mounts the latest image file (according to the timestamp in file in the directory ${IMG_LOCATION_EDIT}) or the image file given on